-"Determination of Aquaculture/Foreshore Licensing Application - T12/397A, B and C
+"Determination of Aquaculture/Foreshore Licensing Application - T12/405A

-Donegal Oceandeep Oysters Ltd., Rossylongan, Donegal Town, Co.
-Donegal have applied for authorisation to cultivate Pacific Oysters using bags and trestles on three sites numbered T12/397A (17.5235 ha), T12/397B (25.526 ha) and T12/397C (22.375 ha), totalling 65.4245 ha on the intertidal foreshore in Loughros Mór Bay, Ardara, Co.
-Donegal.
+Mr Francis Gallagher, Derryness, Ardara, Co.
+Donegal has applied for Aquaculture and Foreshore Licences for the cultivation of Pacific Oysters using bags and trestles on one site numbered T12/405A totalling 34.324 ha on the intertidal foreshore in Loughros Mór Bay, Ardara, Co Donegal.

-The Minister for Agriculture, Food and the Marine has determined that it is not in the public interest to grant Aquaculture and Foreshore Licences for these sites.
+The Minister for Agriculture, Food and the Marine has determined that it is not in the public interest to grant Aquaculture and Foreshore Licences for this site.
 In making his determination the Minister considered those matters which by virtue of the Fisheries (Amendment) Act, 1997 and other relevant legislation he was required to have regard.